Iranian Defence Council: Purposes

-The head of this council will be the Iranian president, Masoud Pezeshkian; And its members including the heads of forces, senior commanders of the armed forces, two representatives of the supreme leader in the Supreme National Security Council, the Minister of Information and related ministries such as the Ministry of Defence and Foreign Affairs are also present.
+The President of Iran, Masoud Pezeshkian, serves as the head of the council.
+Its membership includes the heads of the armed forces, senior military commanders, two representatives of the Supreme Leader within the Supreme National Security Council, the Minister of Intelligence, and representatives from relevant ministries, including the Ministry of Defence and the Ministry of Foreign Affairs.

-The formation of the "Defence Council", as a capacity considered in the law on the establishment of the Supreme National Security Council (Article 176 of the Constitution), also after about 36 years, pursues important purposes, such as:
+The formation of the Defence Council, as provided for under the law establishing the Supreme National Security Council (Article 176 of the Constitution), was undertaken approximately 36 years after the constitutional revision.
+The stated purposes of the council include: